refinedev/refine/documentation/docs/core/components/refine-config.md

 :::tip

-To activate syncWithLocation from locale storage syncWithLocationLocalStorage needs to be set to `true` and use default `refine-table-sync-with-location-resource.name` key for the storage.
+To activate syncWithLocation from locale storage syncWithLocationLocalStorage needs to be set to `true` and use default `refine-table-sync-with-location-{{resource.name}}` key for the storage.
 Using from local storage helps you get back to the page you left off while editing and deleting

 ```tsx